 What to do in Prague in 4 days

-There is so much to see and do in Prague, and the best way to get around is on foot, and via public transport.
-Here are some of our suggestions if you are wondering what to do in Prague in 4 days.
+There is so much to see and do in Prague, we recommend taking it slow and trying to explore different areas at a time.
+Here are some of our suggestions for key attractions if you are wondering what to do in Prague in 4 days.

 Get your photo at the John Lennon Wall

 A must for any Prague itinerary is a visit to the John Lennon Wall.
 Thanks to Instagram we had seen so many pictures of the wall and for us it definitely was a must see.
 The wall is is etched with graffiti from top to bottom.
 It is a symbol of political frustration particularly during the 1980s.

 The wall is still highly political with us spotting a F*^k Trump sign only days after the election results.
 Try to go early in the morning like we did if you want to get a photo with no other tourists.
 We passed the wall again on our trip, but in the afternoon, and it was really busy.

 Officially the wall is the only legal part of Prague where you can graffiti.
 And you might be wondering what the connection is to John Lennon and the Beatles.
 When the country was under communist rule, Beatles songs were banned, with people even facing prison for playing western pop songs.
 John Lennon represented freedom and free speech, and after his death in 1980 the youth of Prague visited the wall to mourn his death and celebrate all that he represented to them.
 Your Prague trip definitely isn’t complete without a visit so do make sure you stop by.